 - The nature of the crime: some offenses can’t be expunged in Oregon

-If you were arrested but not convicted, you may be able to expunge the record if you currently have no pending charges.
+If you were arrested but not convicted, you may be able to set aside the record if you had no other arrests within the last three years, no criminal convictions in the last 10 years (except for traffic infractions), and you currently have no pending charges.

 Timeline for Felony Expungement and Misdemeanor Expungement

-How long you need to wait to start the expungement application process depends on the offense involved.
+How long you need to wait to start the expungement application process depends on the offense involved and whether charges were laid.
 Below is a general overview of the typical timeline involved with expungement requirements:

-- Class A Misdemeanor Conviction: Three-year waiting period and no other convictions for three years.
+- Class A Misdemeanor Conviction or Contempt Charge: Three-year waiting period and no other convictions for three years

-- Class B or C Misdemeanor Conviction and Findings of Contempt: One-year waiting period and no other convictions for one year.
+- Class B or C Misdemeanor Conviction: One year waiting period and no other convictions for one year

 Am I Able to Have My Crimes Expunged?

-Certain criminal convictions, however, can’t be expunged in Oregon, no matter how much time has passed.
-These include (but are not limited to) the following:
+Certain crimes, however, can’t be expunged in Oregon, no matter how much time has passed.
+They are as follows:

 - Traffic offenses